-1. Cleaning or inflammation phase The blood clotting process begins immediately after the skin is injured.
+1. Cleaning stage The blood clotting process begins immediately after the skin is injured.
 The body tries to stop the bleeding and at the same time remove germs and bacteria from the wound or prevent them from entering.
 This stage can last up to three days.

-2. Granulation phase

-A few days after the injury, the body starts to rebuild vessels and tissue (granulation tissue) with the aim of closing the wound as quickly as possible.
+2. Granulation stage A few days after the injury, the body starts to rebuild vessels and tissue (granulation tissue) with the aim of closing the wound as quickly as possible.

-3. Reparative phase The last stage - closing the wound at the epidermis - starts between five and ten days after the wound was sustained.
+8 | Scars | Sc 3.
+Repair stage The last stage - closing the wound at the epidermis - starts between five and ten days after the wound was sustained.
 Scars start to form during the last stage of wound healing.
 The repair stage can span out over several weeks or months.
 Sometimes, the scars formed in the repair stage do not just give rise to an aesthetic problem.
 Due to thickening, shrinkage and hardening of the skin, it has less elasticity at the scarred sites.